FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

     - You can check if the extension is succesfully linked to the user by making a GET request to ``https://graph.microsoft.com/beta/users/<user object id>?$select=<value of the name element mentioned above>``

     The EntraID admin needs to assure that a fhirUser claim is assigned to all accounts that are allowed to be used together with Firely Auth.
     After creating the directory extension please ensure that the extension is exposed as a claim in the ID token.
 It needs to be enabled via the "Add optional claim" setting above.
+Select "ID" as the token type, as well as "extn.fhirUser" as the claim.
     Note that EntraID creates the claim for a directory extension with an "extn" prefix.
 Therefore, use the ``CopyAs`` setting in Firely Auth to copy the claim as "fhirUser" instead of "extn.fhirUser":

         ::